 - set aside a judgment that shouldn’t have been made.

 The court fees you can be asked to pay vary, depending on what you are asking the court to do.
 We have other fact sheets that explain about which court forms to use.
-This fact sheet tells you whether you can get help with the cost of court fees.
-These rules apply in the County Court and the High Court.
+This fact sheet tells you whether you can get help with the cost of court or tribunal fees.
+These rules apply in the County Court, the High Court and also tribunals.

 Use this fact sheet to: